 If you are interested in becoming a mentor or partnering with Mike’s Team, please contact Ashley Thomas at 302-655-4591

 Money Matters: Making it Count

 Money Matters is a financial literacy program that uses interactive activities and exercises to educate teens, ages 13 to 18, on practical financial matters, including managing a checking account, budgeting, saving, investing and paying for college.

 College Scholarship Program

 A college degree is worth 70 to 80% more than a high school diploma, earning the graduate more than $1,000,000 more over a lifetime in the workforce.
 A well educated workforce is key to a bright future.
 More and more students have come to rely on privately funded scholarships to make their educational dreams come true.
 Boys & Girls Clubs of Delaware is proud to offer several scholarship opportunities to Club members.
-Youth interested in applying can download the 2018 Scholarship Application and return the completed application to Heather Pletcher.
+Youth interested in applying can download the Scholarship Application and return the completed application to Susan Moore.

 The CAP program helps students and parents navigate the college planning and completion process.
 Through this program students receive individualized help with deciding a college major and career, exploring colleges and universities, preparing for college admissions tests (SAT/ACT), writing essays for college applications, applying for financial aid, and scholarships.
 Parents receive help with completing financial aid forms.
 The program’s goal is to help students secure financial aid, help them overcome the inevitable challenges of attending, applying, and graduating from college.
 The CAP program provides the kind of individualized help that high school guidance counselors and others simply cannot.